MaksymT17/aquamarine/readme.md

 _Activity with current SW, which can be recognized as violating privacy laws is not allowed._

-_For defense-specific or military purposes, this Software is allowed to be used for Ukraine, EU, and USA with author agreement_
+_For defense-specific or military purposes, this Software is allowed to be used only for Ukraine, EU, and USA with author agreement_

 _For questions or suggestions, please send a private message or email_